The supplement everyone has heard of, creatine is widely embraced by bodybuilders, because of its affordability, versatility and effectiveness.

 Some research suggests that combining creatine supplementation with resistance training can lead to increased bone mineral content and a reduction in bone resorption, offering valuable insights for healthy ageing.

 With a growing emphasis on ageing-related research, further exploration of creatine’s potential is an avenue for future research.
-Who knows what benefits of creatine could be discovered next?
+Who knows what might be discovered next?

 What is the main purpose of taking creatine?